msaiko239/MSM3500-LTE/README.md

   Asterisk Pyst2

 Copy the contents of var/www/html to the root of your web server.
-Copy the images folder to the rot of your web server.
+Copy the images folder to the root of your web server.